Skip to main content

 PrintPage

 PrintPages are the documents that contain the actual content - with all the areas, editables, images, and so on.
-They are based on the normal Pimcore documents and to content editing should be quite self explaining.
+They are based on the normal Pimcore documents and content editing should be self-explanatory.

 PrintContainer

 PrintContainers are a special document type to represent containers of PrintPages.
-They do not have content for their own, they just combine all sub pages to one single output PDF.
-By doing so they allow to structure big print documents like catalogs, pricelists, books, etc.
+They do not have content of their own, they combine all sub pages into one single output PDF.
+This structures large print documents like catalogs, pricelists and books.

 Of course, PrintContainers can be nested.
 So, one can use a root container, that contains several chapter containers that then contain the actual print pages.